What Householders Can Do

 - Use smart heating controls

-- turn off lights when you aren't using them
+- Switch to LED bulbs and spotlights and turn off lights when you aren't using them

 - Install cavity wall insulation or solid wall insulation when applicable